 - Figure 1.
-These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's). - Outcomes: During quarter four, there was a slight decrease in the number of admissions from the previous quarter.
-There was a drop in admissions, from 326 in 2016 to 290 in 2017.
-The average wait times at WSH, between referral for evaluation and bed offer, have increased each quarter in 2017.
-ESH wait times saw a spike in Q3, but came down in Q4 and are again near the target seven days. - Drivers: There is a clear correlation between lower admissions and higher wait times.
-The hospitals are able to admit fewer patients because of a lack of capacity, coupled with an increase in the time it takes to complete inpatient evaluation services.
-Despite adding 104 beds to program capacity since 2015, increasing demand clearly impacts operations.
-During this quarter, WSH has seen its wait list consistently be over 200 individuals on any given day.
-This wait list, coupled with orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment) as well as the aforementioned lack of sufficient capacity, dramatically slows through-put of patients, which gives rise to the increasing time between referral and bed offer and the resulting decrease in inpatient competency evaluation admissions.
+These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's). - Outcomes: During quarter three, there were more admissions than either of the two previous quarters in 2017 and were the third most in any quarter since tracking began.
+Western State Hospital (WSH) experienced an increase in average wait times as compared to the previous quarter by approximately twelve days.
+Eastern State Hospital (ESH) experienced an increase in average wait times by just over one day as compared to the previous quarter. - Drivers: The increases at both WSH and ESH are related to the increase in admissions as compared to the previous quarter.
+Additionally, despite adding 104 beds to program capacity since 2015, increasing demand clearly impacts operations.
+The increase at ESH was slight, and resulted in performance right at the seven day target.
+During this quarter, WSH has seen its wait list vary between 150 individuals to more than 200 individuals on any given day.
+This wait list, coupled with orders extending restoration times (i.e. 90-day orders extended to 180-day orders for additional restoration treatment) as well as the aforementioned lack of sufficient capacity, dramatically slows through-put of patients, which gives rise to the increasing time between referral and bed offer.